BoukayouaLoubna/kafka-market-stock/README.md

 ```

 ### Start Kafka Server:
--Open a new terminal window and SSH into your EC2 instance.
+Open a new terminal window and SSH into your EC2 instance.
--Set Kafka heap options and start the Kafka server:
+Set Kafka heap options and start the Kafka server:
 ```sh
 export KAFKA_HEAP_OPTS="-Xmx256M -Xms128M"
 ```